 Parents are always looking for ways to keep their kids entertained during the summer.
-The St. Louis area offers a lot of great kids' events, activities, and attractions that are free.
-Here are some top choices to keep the kids happy that don't cost a red cent.
-Because they are so affordable, you don't need to pick their favorites.
-Check all of them out for days of free fun.
+If you are visiting or live in the St. Louis area, you are lucky to have many great kids' events, activities, and attractions to choose from that are free.
+These top St. Louis summer choices will keep the kids happy and don't cost a red cent.
+Check them all out for a summer filled with free family fun.

 01 of 08

 Grant's Farm is another great place to see animals from around the world.
 The 281-acre farm in south St. Louis County is home to hundreds of animals, including the famous Budweiser Clydesdales.
 Grant's Farm is the ancestral home of the Busch family—yes, those Busches of Anheuser-Busch fame.
 The farm is named after President Ulysses S. Grant, who owned 80 acres of this land in the mid-19th century before he went off to the Civil War.
 A cabin built by Grant himself is on the farm.

 Grant's Farm is open daily except Mondays from April through October.
 Admission is free, but parking is $13 a car.